Volta River Authority

 The Volta River Authority (VRA) is the main generator and supplier of electricity in Ghana.
-They are also the responsible for the maintenance of the hydro power supply plant.
+They are also responsible for the maintenance of the hydro power supply plant.

 Establishment

 The VRA was established by the Volta River Development Act, Act 46 of the Republic of Ghana on 26 April 1961.

 The main purpose of the VRA is to generate and supply electricity for Ghana's needs.
 It is also responsible for managing the environmental impact of the creation of the Volta Lake on the towns and people bordering the lake.
 The VRA maintains a national energy supply grid and although it started with hydroelectric power, it is now branching into other types of energy such as thermal energy.
 The company represents Ghana in the West African Power Pool.